Flint Central High School: Mascot change

 The mascot of Flint Central High School since 1928 was the Indian.
 In 2001 the Flint Board of Education voted to phase out school mascots that made reference to Native Americans in all of Flint's schools.
 This affected other school mascots as well including the Pierce Elementary School Arrows (although the mascot name is a reference to the automobile model, not the weapon), and the Whittier Middle School Braves.
-The changeover was completed for the 2005-2006 school year.
+The changeover was completed for the 2005–2006 school year.

 Theater program

-The Magnet Program for the Flint Community Schools ran the secondary school Theatre Program through Flint Central from 1976-2006.
+The Magnet Program for the Flint Community Schools ran the secondary school Theatre Program through Flint Central from 1976 to 2006.
 Prior to that Flint Central was long known as a leader in educational theatre locally, statewide and nationally.
-The program was led for many years by such notable teachers as Helen Hardy Brown, Maude Biegel, Jacqueline Oriet Kramer, Shirley Parola, James Olson, Jeanne Shoemaker, Clare Johnson/Swanson and The Most notable and longest in the position was Martin W. Jennings who led the program from 1981-2006.
+The program was led for many years by such notable teachers as Helen Hardy Brown, Maude Biegel, Jacqueline Oriet Kramer, Shirley Parola, James Olson, Jeanne Shoemaker, Clare Johnson/Swanson and The Most notable and longest in the position was Martin W. Jennings who led the program from 1981 to 2006.
 It was during this time Central High School's Theatre program involved over 10,000 students for 25 years from all four of Flint's Comprehensive High Schools.
 From 1981 to 2006, over 127 full-scale theatre productions were staged including Broadway Musicals, Comedies, Dramas, One-Acts, Student Written Works, The Vehicle City, Improv Troupe and 10 works of William Shakespeare.

 The program generally produced three productions every year, in addition to a magnet student showcase which raised thousands of dollars for a fine arts scholarship in the name of Donn Jensen, a supporter of the program who died in 1997.
 The theatre students of Flint Central have performed internationally and in numerous states.
 In 1989 and 1991, The Educational Theatre Association named Flint Central's Theatre Program as one of the top six high school theatre programs in the country.
 The theatre has also had an affiliated membership with The International Thespian Society (Troupe #575) since 1925.
 Many Alumni have gone on to have careers in the theatre.
 After changes made by the school board in 2006 to reform the school district, the magnet program was dissolved.
 In the fall of 2006, Rhonda Young was named director of the theatre program.
-Gina Morris Cicalo, longtime director of Whittier Theatre Magnet Program, was appointed theatre teacher at Flint Central for the 2008-09 school year.
+Gina Morris Cicalo, longtime director of Whittier Theatre Magnet Program, was appointed theatre teacher at Flint Central for the 2008–09 school year.
 During her time at Central, theatre productions were not able to be staged due to facility-damage in the auditorium and scene shop.

-The school’s theater program was featured on the Disney+ series Encore! when the reuniting alumni recreated their 1992 production of The Sound of Music.
+The school's theater program was featured on the Disney+ series Encore! when the reuniting alumni recreated their 1992 production of The Sound of Music.